Visual Effects (VFX) BA (Hons)

 This course has been written in direct consultation with industry to ensure that our graduates have the necessary skills upon graduation to apply for entry-level jobs in VFX.

-- On successful completion of the course, you will have significant knowledge of both 2D and 3D workflows, the software used to develop cutting-edge visual effects, and the ability to work collaboratively or alone to tight production deadlines.
+• On successful completion of the course, you will have significant knowledge of both 2D and 3D workflows, the software used to develop cutting-edge visual effects, and the ability to work collaboratively or alone to tight production deadlines.

 As a visual effects graduate you can look forward to a rich and engaging career in one of the UK’s most exciting industries.

-UK talent has in recent years produced visual effects for films such as Gravity, Wonder Woman, and the acclaimed television series Chernobyl.
+UK talent has in recent years produced visual effects for films such as Gravity, Wonder Woman and the acclaimed television series Chernobyl.

-Typically graduates from the School of Media and Performing Arts have gone on to work on Hollywood blockbusters, as VFX supervisors, for the BBC, for local editing and postproduction companies, and for prestigious London-based advertising agencies.
+Typically graduates from the School of Media and Performing Arts have gone on to work on Hollywood blockbusters, as VFX supervisors, for the BBC, for local editing and postproduction companies and for prestigious London-based advertising agencies.

 Further study

-You can choose to continue your studies at Coventry University with the new Film and Media Production MA.
+You can choose to continue your studies at Coventry University with the Film and Media Production MA.

 You may also be entitled to an alumni discount on your fees if you decide to extend your time with us by progressing from undergraduate to postgraduate study.